davidjguru/the-russian-llulaby/content/blog/how-to-integrate-javascript-in-drupal.md

 In a complementary way, you can download all the code from the exercises grouped as a single Drupal custom module, available here: [gitlab.com/davidjguru/javascript_custom_module](https://gitlab.com/davidjguru/javascript_custom_module).
 This works in Drupal 8 and Drupal 9.

+**DISCLAIMER:** This guide is actually a manual for the integration of JavaScript code in Drupal-based projects, but only in the context of implementing Drupal modules.
+This is basically a backend issue.
+This guide does not contain information related to JavaScript frameworks (React, Angular, Vue) or about the use of Drupal headless as decoupled.
+Neither does it deal with Drupal Theming issues and its approach to them is only tangential.
+This tutorial is only for people related to the Drupal backend.

 **There we go!**

 ## 2- JavaScript and Drupal: basic concepts